 If any of these symptoms seem familiar to you or are present in your family history, it’s a good idea to seek medical care, especially if you’re concerned that you may be experiencing PTSD.

 What Are the Symptoms of PTSD?

-- Reactive symptoms, which may include irritability, outbursts, and acting recklessly.
-Additionally, the victim may find it difficult to concentrate or fall asleep.
+- Reactive symptoms, which may include irritability, outbursts, and acting recklessly; this is due to trauma triggering the body’s fight-or-flight response.

 Understanding PTSD After a Car Accident

 Fear goes away for most people in a car accident after a few weeks or months.
 However, those with PTSD experience a negative shift in how they think or act.
 For example, someone involved in a collision who didn’t have PTSD may feel ready to drive again in a few days.